-In 2016, nearly two-thirds of Nevada gaming revenue came from slot machines, a monthly average of around $600 million of the total $950 million statewide.
+In 2016, nearly two-thirds of Nevada gaming revenue came from slot machines.
+That’s a monthly average of around $600 million of the total $950 million statewide.
 As recent as 1984, slot revenue represented 53 percent of total gaming revenue in Nevada.
-In the earlier days of Las Vegas in the 1950s and ‘60s, slot revenue represented an even smaller portion of total gaming revenue.
+In the 1950s and 1960s, slot revenue represented an even smaller portion of total gaming revenue.

 In some, if not most, jurisdictions, slot revenue contributes the majority share of gaming revenue.

-There are many racinos across the US — gaming establishments that are traditionally race tracks but have more recently added slot machines and sometimes live poker.
+There are many racinos across the US.
+Racinos are gaming establishments traditionally within race tracks but have added slot machines and sometimes live poker.
 Jurisdictional regulations prohibit blackjack, roulette, craps, or other house-banked table games.

 The UNLV Center for Gaming Research studies the popular racinos in Florida.
 At Pompano Park, located in Pompano Beach, the racino saw revenue (excluding over $2 million in promo credits) of over $147 million in the month of November alone.

 Net revenue, the dollar amount retained by slot machines after jackpot payouts, for November was $10.9 million.
-The hold percentage for the month was 7.4 percent, nine-tenths of one percent higher than the state average.
+The hold percentage for the month was 7.4 percent.
+This is nine-tenths of one percent higher than the state average.
 With a modest gaming floor (slots downstairs, live poker and race windows upstairs), the slot machine revenue surpasses the revenue of race wagering and live poker combined.